AMEST/vscode-ngram-code-suggester/Readme.md

 # VSCode N-Gram Code Suggester
 > **⚠️  Experimental Project – Not for Production Use**
 > This repository demonstrates a research prototype that implements a simple n‑gram language model for code completion in VS Code.
 It is **not** guaranteed to be stable, fast, or secure enough for production workloads.
-Use at your own risk, and please report issues or feature requests in the issues tracker.
+Use at your own risk.

 ---